jherax/js-utils/README.md

 ### fnShowDialog *(options)*
 This is a facade for [`jQuery.ui.dialog`](http://api.jqueryui.com/dialog/) which is a modal window useful for displaying text, [DOM](http://api.jquery.com/Types/#Element) or [jQuery](http://api.jquery.com/Types/#jQuery) elements.
 You can create dynamic html by passing the html string to the `content` property.<br>
-Generated HTML is appended by default to where [`jsu.wrapper`](#getting-started) selector indicate, but if you want to place it into a specific element, then you can set the `appendTo` property with the selector for the container element.
+Generated HTML is appended by default to where [`jsu.wrapper`](#getting-started) selector indicate, but if you want to place it into&nbsp;a specific element, then you can set the `appendTo` property with the selector for the container element.

 Some [images](https://dl.dropboxusercontent.com/u/91579606/img.zip) are used to display an icon to the left of text, but only works when `content` is plain text.<br>
 Also you can display existing HTML elements by passing the [DOM](http://api.jquery.com/Types/#Element) or [jQuery](http://api.jquery.com/Types/#jQuery) object to the `content` property.